Trading athermality for nonstabiliserness: Discussion outlook

-\emph{Discussion \& outlook}-- Does extending the results to higher-dimensional systems reveal anything new?
+Does extending the results to higher-dimensional systems reveal anything new?
 While moving to qudits undeniably enriches stabiliser geometry and Clifford structure, the qubit setting already captures the mechanism relevant here.
 Under thermal operations~\eqref{Eq:thermal-operations}, the interplay of thermomajorisation, time-translation symmetry, and stabiliser facets is completely exposed in one qubit: the stabiliser boundary is explicit~\eqref{Eq:stabiliser-condition}.
 Our witness $\M(\rho)$ provides a necessary-and-sufficient test for nonstabiliserness generation, and for energy-diagonal inputs, the criterion collapses to a closed form~\eqref{Eq:magic-generation-incoheren} that gives analytic thresholds~\eqref{Eq:critical-temperature}.
 Importantly, our results are model-independent: we make no assumptions about interaction strength (weak or strong), structure (local or collective), or duration relative to natural time scales.
 Therefore, they provide fundamental bounds for any energy-conserving unitary model, regardless of microscopic details.

 While we briefly discussed representative cases where Clifford-only logical control can approach these bounds, establishing constructive, code-specific protocols and general tightness is an interesting direction for future work.
 A natural extension motivated by fault-tolerant quantum computation would be to consider \emph{Clifford-assisted thermal operations}, where both the system control and system-bath interactions are restricted to Clifford operations.
-Another natural next step is to include a catalyst and explore what advantages catalytic transformations can offer~\cite{Datta2022,Patrykreview}.
+Another natural next step is to include a catalyst and explore what advantages catalytic transformations can offer~\cite{Jonathan1999,Datta2022,Patrykreview}.
 Catalysis enlarges the set of reachable states~\cite{Czartowski2023,Son2024CETO,Son2024H,Czartowski2024}, which should, in turn, enable access to a broader range of magic states, as briefly discussed in Appendix~\ref{App:catalytic}.
-Beyond generating nonstabiliserness, an intriguing question is how to detect magic under minimal assumptions~\cite{macedo2025witnessingmagicbellinequalities,junior2025geometricanalysisstabilizerpolytope,Zamora2025}.
-Similarly, we can ask whether thermodynamic processes can be used for this task.
-The recent letter~\cite{deOliveiraJunior2025heat} proposes a heat-based certification procedure that is, in principle, applicable to arbitrary quantum resources.
-Whether this framework can be leveraged to probe nonstabiliserness remains open.